apoluekt/OpenRPNCalc/Doc/pcb_design.md

 ## Spacer 1

 A 1.6mm-thick FR4 PCB that acts as a structural frame for the enclosure and includes panelised keycaps, which are separated during assembly.
+The reverse side of the keycap top has a copper pad to solder the bottom part.

 <img src="images/spacer2_pcb.png" width="300px"> <img src="images/spacer2_3d.png" width="300px">

 ## Spacer 2

-A 0.8mm-thick FR4 PCB that serves as both an enclosure frame and a layer of panelised key pads.
+A 0.8mm-thick FR4 PCB that serves as both an enclosure frame and a layer of panelised key pads (bottom parts with a pair of through holes each used to solder it to the top part).

 <img src="images/spacer1_pcb.png" width="300px"> <img src="images/spacer1_3d.png" width="300px">